 This basically means it will take you years to pay this off.
 These include home loans, student loans, etc. Usually, these are offered at a lower interest rate.
 The longer repayment period means the interest will take effect on more payments.
 Over the course of the loan payments, you will realize that the low-interest amount will still add up to be quite significant.

-Since you have a lower interest and the payments are spread over a longer payment period, you can expect your monthly payments to be smaller.
+Since you have lower interest and the payments are spread over a longer payment period, you can expect your monthly payments to be smaller.
 For some people, this can be appealing because it keeps their finances from feeling too strained.
 However, it also means you are stuck in debt for a long time.
 That can keep you from enjoying financial freedom.

 Short repayment period

 The other loan repayment period option is the opposite of the first.
-It is the short repayment period.
+It is a short repayment period.
 That means this is a loan that you will borrow and pay off within a few months.
 Since the payments will be fewer, the creditor or lender will give you a higher interest rate – so as not to compromise their profit from the loan.
 However, this will probably still be cheaper compared to having a longer repayment period – which is the main reason why you might want to opt for a shorter debt consolidation loan repayment period.

 Take note that going for a shorter repayment period can still be applied to all types of debt.
 For instance, you can opt for a shorter 15-year mortgage instead of a 30-year loan.
 Or instead of getting a car loan that is payable in 36 months, you get one that should be paid in 12 months.